chengpitchi/horiseon-refactoring/README.md

 ## User Story

-AS A marketing agency,
+AS A marketing agency <br>
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+I WANT a codebase that follows accessibility standards <br>
+SO THAT our own site is optimized for search engines

 ## Acceptance Criteria

-GIVEN a webpage meets accessibility standards
+GIVEN a webpage meets accessibility standards <br>
-WHEN I view the source code
+WHEN I view the source code <br>
-THEN I find semantic HTML elements
+THEN I find semantic HTML elements <br>
-WHEN I view the structure of the HTML elements
+WHEN I view the structure of the HTML elements <br>
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the icon and image elements
+THEN I find that the elements follow a logical structure independent of styling and positioning <br>
+WHEN I view the icon and image elements <br>
-THEN I find accessible alt attributes
+THEN I find accessible alt attributes <br>
-WHEN I view the heading attributes
+WHEN I view the heading attributes <br>
-THEN they fall in sequential order
+THEN they fall in sequential order <br>
-WHEN I view the title element
+WHEN I view the title element <br>
 THEN I find a concise, descriptive title

 ## Solution